Elie Hobeika

-Elie Hobeika (also transliterated as Hubayqa; إيلي حبيقة; 22 September 1956 – 24 January 2002) was a Lebanese militia commander in the Lebanese Forces militia during the Lebanese Civil War and one of Bashir Gemayel's close confidants.
-After the murder of Gemayel, he gained notoriety for his involvement in the Sabra and Shatila massacre.
-He became president of the Lebanese Forces political party until he was ousted in 1986.
+Elie Hobeika (also transliterated as Hubayqa; إيلي حبيقة; 22 September 1956 – 24 January 2002) was a Lebanese militia commander in the Lebanese Forces militia during the Lebanese Civil War and one of Bachir Gemayel's close confidants.
+He became infamous for his overseeing of the 1982 Sabra and Shatilla massacre.
+Hobeika initially supported the IDF during their invasion, but later switched sides and supported the Syrians.
+He became head of the Lebanese Forces until he was ousted in 1986.
 He then founded the Promise Party and was elected to serve two terms in the Parliament of Lebanon.
-In January 2002, he was assassinated by a car bomb at his house in Beirut, shortly before he was to testify about the Sabra and Shatila massacre in a Belgian court.
+In January 2002, he was assassinated in a car bombing at his house in Beirut, shortly before he was to testify about the Sabra and Shatila massacre in a Belgian court.

 Early life

 Hobeika was born in Qleiat in Keserwan District, Lebanon, to a Maronite family on 22 September 1956.
-According to The Guardian, he was deeply influenced by the deaths of much of his family and his fiancée by Palestinian militiamen in the Damour massacre of 1976.
+According to The Guardian, he was deeply influenced by the deaths of much of his family and his fiancée at the hands of Palestinian militiamen in the Damour massacre of 1976.

 Lebanese Civil War

 Hobeika distinguished himself as a ruthless fighter in the Lebanese Civil War, gaining the nickname "HK" after the Heckler & Koch machine gun he carried.
-In July 1977, Hobeika, then only known under the pseudonym "Chef Edward", led a massacre against civilians and Palestinian militants in the south Lebanese village of Yarin where about 80 people of which probably 20 to 30 were civilians were lined up in front of the school and shot.
+In July 1977, Hobeika, then only known under the pseudonym "Chef Edward", led a massacre against civilians and Palestinian people in the south Lebanese village of Yarin where about 80 people of which probably 20 to 30 were civilians were lined up in front of the school and shot.

-He steadily became prominent in the Phalange, which had defeated rival Christian militias by July 1980 and incorporated them into the Lebanese Forces (LF).
+He steadily became prominent in the Phalange, part of the pro-Christian Kataeb Party, which had defeated rival Christian militias by July 1980 and incorporated them into the Lebanese Forces (LF).
 In 1978, Hobeika became head of the LF's security agency (Jihaz al-Amn).
 He also became a personal bodyguard of Bachir Gemayel.
 In the years that followed, he developed close ties with both the Israeli military and the American Central Intelligence Agency (CIA).